 The heroic actions of X Platoon at Lungi Lol stopped the RUF advance in its tracks, saved the villagers and helped to restore peace to Sierra Leone.

-Steve Heaney took the decision to leave the Pathfinders in 2001 and having trained as a Close Protection Officer he went to work for an extremely high profile UHNW businessman in London.
-His role was to provide security and executive protection to the principal and his immediate family whilst in the UK and holidaying abroad.
+Steve took the decision to leave the Pathfinders in 2001 and having trained as a Close Protection Officer he went to work for an extremely high profile UHNW businessman in London.
+Steve’s role was to provide security and executive protection to the principal and his immediate family whilst in the UK and holidaying abroad.

 In 2002, Steve Heaney MC became a senior military advisor to the government one of the UKs major allies in the Middle East; his role was to provide strategic advice on a range of national internal security and defence matters, a position he held for over thirteen years.
 Steve was also responsible for mentoring members of the ruling Royal Family prior to their attendance at overseas military academies such as Sandhurst in the UK and West Point in the US.